MohamedAliRashad/arabic-nougat/README.md

   - Character Error Rate (CER)
   - Word Error Rate (WER)
   - Markdown Structure Accuracy (custom metric, check the paper to learn more)

+**Note:** Won't produce the same numbers present in the paper as the eval dataset is not open.

 ### Fine-Tune Models